-Amsterdam’s Red Light District is one of the city’s most popular and well-known destinations .
-Known for it’s many prostitutes, sex shops, and other naughty bits, the District is also undoubtedly one of the most safest and beautiful areas in Amsterdam.
+Amsterdam’s Red Light District is one of the city’s most popular and well-known destinations.
+The RDL is famous for its prostitutes, sex shops, and other naughty bits.
+The District is also undoubtedly one of the safest and most beautiful areas in Amsterdam.

 Just a foreword: this post does refer to graphic content.